-So whenever there was a dog, I put my hand up as turning it into a star can be done in so many ways.
+So whenever there was a difficult business from $2-$15M, I put my hand up as turning it into a star can be done so easily and in so many ways.

 This business was introduced as a crossover in an attempt to move a (bad) cookie eating occasion into a perceived healthier eating one.
 Except that the people working on it at the time could not have had children, otherwise they never would have introduced a “Peanut Butter” offering in the line of 4 varieties.
 This was totally rejected by the Canadian Supermarket trade and had a detrimental impact on the business,

-But…..even , more important…..the marketers at the time did not capitalize on any existing corporate brand equity, preferring to create a new Snackwiches one,(far too costly for virtually any company other than maybe P&G).
+But….. even, more important…..the marketers at the time did not capitalize on any existing corporate brand equity, preferring to create a new name Snackwiches, which is far too costly for virtually any company, other than maybe P&G.

-So as it was on its deathbed, I asked to run it.
+So as Snackwiches was on its deathbed, I asked to run it.

 First, I killed the “Peanut Butter” offering (sku).

-The I branded under Ritz and Cheese Nips existing company equities.
+The I branded Snackwiches under both the Ritz and Cheese Nips existing company equities.